Five Homemade Solutions Gets Rid of Unwanted Bugs without Chemicals

 Remember, not all insects and bugs in your garden are unwanted.
 Just the ones that are eating your food before you can.
 There are many solutions available to combat bugs in your garden without chemicals.

-The following homemade garden pest solutions won’t harm you, your garden, or your wallet.
+The following homemade garden pest solutions won’t harm you, your garden, your animals, or your wallet.

 1. Use Epsom Salt in Your Garden

-No, you’re not going to take a bath in your garden, though on a nice sunny day this is a refreshing idea.
-Instead, you’’ll use Epsom Salt to help combat bugs while adding minerals to your plants and soils.
+No, you’re not taking a bath in your garden, though on a nice sunny day this is a refreshing idea.
+Instead, you’ll use Epsom Salt to help combat bugs while adding minerals to your plants and soils.

 Epsom Salt comes from hydrated magnesium sulfate in the form of a white crystalline salt substance.
-It consists of the minerals magnesium and sulfate which your plants needs for healthy growth.
-Magnesium helps the leaves and stems of your plants be optimal.
+It comprises the minerals, magnesium and sulfate which your plants need for healthy growth.
+Magnesium helps the leaves and stems of your plants to be optimal.
 Which allows for better photosynthesis and more growth of the plant and fruit.

 Be mindful when using Epsom Salt because too much can hinder your plants from absorbing the correct amount of calcium.